prithugoswami/auto-movie-tagger/README.md

 ## Installing ffmpeg
-You need to first download ffmpeg (<a href="https://ffmpeg.org/download.html">from here</a>) and add it to your PATH variable.
+You can download ffmpeg for your platform <a href="https://ffmpeg.org/download.html">from here</a>.
+Most of the linux distributions come with it ffmpeg pre-installed, or you can always look for the package in your distro's package repository.
+<a href="https://trac.ffmpeg.org/wiki/CompilationGuide">Compilation Guide for ffmpeg</a>
 Here's a <a href="http://www.wikihow.com/Install-FFmpeg-on-Windows">wikiHow article on how to install ffmpeg on Windows</a>

 ## Installing Python module dependencies